UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week09/lecture08p2.md

 "single-threaded" means that code executes in order, except ...

-"asynchronous" means that *some* code gets handed off some code to the browser to be excecuted "in the background" - when the browser is finished, the tasks are "returned" -- we essentially already did thsi with some of our "on_change" and "on_click" stuff with bqplot!
+"asynchronous" means that *some* code gets handed off some code to the browser to be executed "in the background" - when the browser is finished, the tasks are "returned" -- we essentially already did this with some of our "on_change" and "on_click" stuff with bqplot!

 ---